Timbs v. Indiana: Supreme Court

-Timbs petitioned the US Supreme Court to hear his case, focused on answering the question of whether the "excessive fines" of the Eighth Amendment apply to state and local governments as through the Due Process Clause.
+Represented by the Institute for Justice, Timbs petitioned the US Supreme Court to hear his case, focused on answering the question whether the "excessive fines" of the Eighth Amendment apply to state and local governments through the Fourteenth Amendment.
 The Court accepted the case in June 2018.
-Timbs' case received bipartisan support.
+Timbs's case received bipartisan support.
 Among those filing amicus briefs in support of Timbs included the American Civil Liberties Union, the NAACP Legal Defense and Educational Fund, the National Association of Criminal Defense Lawyers, Judicial Watch, and Pacific Legal Foundation.
 The United States Chamber of Commerce also filed a brief in support, arguing that just as individuals are harmed by unreasonable asset seizure, companies often end up incurring large fines under state and local laws for small violations.

 Oral arguments were heard on November 28, 2018.
-Observers believed that on the constitutional question, the Justices were weighed heavily in favor of asserting that the excessive fines clause was another right that should be incorporated to states.
-However, these observers also believed that while the question did favor Timbs' case, the Court appeared to be ready to vacate the Indiana Supreme Court decision and rehear the case to determine if the forfeiture of the vehicle was to be considered as an excessive fine.
+Observers believed that on the constitutional question, the Justices weighed heavily in favor of asserting that the excessive fines clause was another right that should be incorporated to states.
+However, these observers also believed that while the question did favor Timbs's case, the Court appeared to be ready to vacate the Indiana Supreme Court decision which let the court determine in the first instance if the forfeiture of Timbs' vehicle would be an excessive fine.
+This was the outcome Timbs argued for.

 The Court issued its decision on February 20, 2019, unanimously stating that the Eighth Amendment's protection from excessive fines was incorporated against the states.
 The opinion was written by Justice Ruth Bader Ginsburg with all but Clarence Thomas joining, stating that the Eighth Amendment is incorporated to states under the Due Process Clause of the Fourteenth Amendment.
 Ginsburg's opinion referred to the protection from excessive fines as a key right as early as Magna Carta, and that this protection "has been a constant shield throughout Anglo-American history: Exorbitant tolls undermine other constitutional liberties".
 Justice Thomas wrote an opinion concurring in the judgment that protection from excessive fines is incorporated, but did not accept that the Due Process Clause was the right constitutional reason for this but generally as part of Privileges or Immunities Clause defined by the Fourteenth Amendment.
-Justice Neil Gorsuch, though joining on the majority opinion, also wrote a similar concurring opinion, stating that the incorporation was best defined as part of the Privileges or Immunities Clause.
-The Court vacated the Indiana Supreme Court's decision, and remanded Timbs' case to be reheard.
+Justice Neil Gorsuch, though joining on the majority opinion, also wrote a similar concurring opinion, stating that the incorporation might be best analyzed through the Privileges or Immunities Clause.
+The Court vacated the Indiana Supreme Court's decision, and remanded Timbs' case for further consideration.

 The Supreme Court did not offer any tests in their opinions as to how to measure when fines are deemed excessive, a matter that is expected to require additional case law to establish.
-Ginsburg's opinion did suggest that the seizure of Timbs' Land Rover was disproportionate to the crime, but this was to be resolved by the lower court.
+Ginsburg's opinion did suggest that the seizure of Timbs's Land Rover was disproportionate to the crime, but this was to be resolved by the lower court.